heatmiser/soloshift/README.md

 Installation
 ------------

+The system where commands are to be executed is listed in parentheses next to the shell prompt.
+All commands are to be executed as a non-root user with sudo capabilities, unless otherwise noted in the instructions preceding a step.

 For CentOS hypervisors, skip to step 2.

 For Fedora hypervisors, skip to step 3.

 1) If you're using RHEL for the base hypervisor OS, then you'll need to register the system and configure the system subscription first.

+> **NOTE**: While RHEL 8.1+ is supported for the guest VMs, currently only RHEL 7.x has been tested for the hypervisor system and the following instructions reflect this.

 As root, or via sudo:

 - Red Hat username and password